actualbudget/actual/docs/Installing/Docker.md

 ### `edge` Tag

 The `edge` tag is updated every time a commit is pushed to the `master` branch.
-This is the recommended tag to use for users who want to get the latest changes.
+While we welcome people to try it out, there may be more bugs than the official release (please report any you find!).
+If you choose to give this tag a try, make sure you keep backups of your budget in case something goes wrong.

 - `edge`
 - `edge-alpine` - Based on Alpine Linux, which is tiny so great for low powered devices.